10 User Testing

 (b) Consent (in respect of special categories of personal data only, and only if you have provided this to us, see section 5 above).

-(b) Necessary for our legitimate interests (to study how people use our site and interactive features, to help us develop those and to address any issues people experience in using those, and for the promotion and popularity of our site and brands).
+(b) Necessary for our legitimate interests (to study how people use our site and interactive features, to help us develop those and to address any issues people experience in using those, for the promotion and popularity of our site and brands, and to ensure compliance with applicable competition rules and regulations).

 (c) Consent (in respect of special categories of personal data only, and only if you have provided this to us, see section 5 above).